2024 Negri Institute

-Journalists from a variety of media and all six New England states will gather at Northeastern University in Boston from Oct.
-20 to Oct.
-22 to learn the latest investigative and database reporting techniques and public records access skills.
-The fellows chosen for this 14th annual New England First Amendment Institute reflect today’s diverse news media and come from daily and weekly newspapers, television and radio stations and online publications.
+Journalists from a variety of media and all six New England states attended local workshops, viewed online lessons and received in-person instruction at Northeastern University in Boston.
+They learned the latest investigative and database reporting techniques and public records access skills.
+The fellows chosen for this 14th annual Negri Institute reflected today’s diverse news media and came from daily and weekly newspapers, television and radio stations and online publications.
 Learn more about previous institutes here.

 This year’s institute is made possible by the generosity of Northeastern University, the Academy of New England Journalists, the Rhode Island Foundation and Boston University.